sweeden-ttu/legal-luminary/_pages/bail-bonds.md

 ### No Judgment, Just Help

 Bad Boy Bail Bonds promises compassionate support with no judgment and no hesitation.
-They understand that arrests happen, and their goal is to help you or your loved one get released as quickly as possible so you can focus on building a defense.
+They understand that arrests happen, and their goal is to help individuals or their loved ones get released as quickly as possible so they can focus on building a defense.

 ### Local Knowledge